 718.3.1.3

 Named facilities are so named for the useful life of the facility and do not carry to a future replacement facility.
 Named endowments are so named in perpetuity.
-In rare cases a facility can be named for a period of years, the terms of which must be explicitly detailed in a gift agreement.
+In addition, a facility can be named for a period of years, the terms of which must be explicitly detailed in a gift agreement.

 718.3.1.4

-No permanent naming of a facility, program or endowment will be considered without an irrevocable gift or fully paid pledge.
+No permanent naming of a facility, program or endowment will be committed without an irrevocable gift or a pledge at least 50% paid, as specified in the gift agreement.
 At the University President’s discretion, a naming may be reserved for a donor contingent on fulfillment of a pledge.
 If a pledge remains unpaid beyond the agreed upon period, the University President reserves the right to recommend another naming opportunity or other course of action.

 718.4 Naming of Buildings and Interior Spaces

-The following policy guidelines are generally agreed upon and, in the interest of negotiating significant gifts, may be modified for specific situations at the direction of the University President and VPUDAE.
+The following policy guidelines are generally agreed upon and, in the interest of negotiating significant gifts, may be modified for specific situations at the direction of the University President, the VPUDAE, and the GAC.

+Naming recognition acknowledges the Donor’s generous philanthropy and good citizenship.
+The public affiliation with the Donor’s name enhances the reputation of the University and inspires others to make philanthropic investments for the benefit of the University’s educational mission.
+Should circumstances change in a manner that such affiliation would cause harm to the reputation of the University, the University may remove the name from any and all structures, facilities, endowments, programs, publications and any other University instrument or asset related to this gift.
+University President may request that the Board of Trustees exercise its authority to rescind the naming recognition.
+The Donor may revoke the University’s right to use the name at any time.

+Naming opportunities may be time-limited and subject to regular review to ensure alignment with Cal Poly policies and procedures.

+All naming opportunities should be in line with the published list of UDAE naming guidelines.

-718.4.1 - New Construction and Renovations
+718.4.1 New Construction and Renovations

-The cost to name a newly built or renovated facility, or a space within the facility, will be based on the projected philanthropic cost to build or renovate, and will be guided by factors such as the size and significance of the facility, use and location.
+The value to name a newly built, existing, or renovated facility, or a space within the facility, will be based on guidelines developed by UDAE.
 718.4.2 - Existing Buildings that Are Unnamed

-The naming of existing and un-renovated facilities is rare; such cases will be treated individually and must be approved by the University President.
+The naming ofsignificant existing, un-renovated facilities will be treated individually and must be approved by the University President and Vice President for University Development and Alumni Engagement

-718.4.3 - Facilities Named to Honor Individuals or Organizations
+718.4.2 Facilities Named to Honor Individuals or Organizations

-718.4.3.1
+718.4.2.1